Growth chart and a diet plan to increase height

 4. Essential Nutrients in a Diet Plan to Increase Height

-• Protein – builds tissues
+• Protein – builds and repairs tissue

 Examples: eggs, chicken breast, Greek yogurt, beans

-• Calcium – strengthens bones
+• Calcium – strengthens and maintains bones

 Examples: milk, cheddar cheese, fortified almond milk

-• Vitamin D – helps absorb calcium
+• Vitamin D – allows the body to absorb calcium properly

-• Zinc – supports cell growth
+• Zinc – supports cell growth and repair

 Examples: beef, pumpkin seeds, chickpeas

-• Iron – prevents growth delays
+• Iron – prevents growth delays from anemia

 Examples: spinach, red meat, lentils